-Marriam Abou-El-Haj, M.Sc.
-Psychologist, Dalhousie Student Health and Wellness (she/her) California State University, Chico 2000 struggles, self worth and resiliency.
+I am a registered Psychologist and have worked in various university and private practice settings.
+I currently work at Dalhousie Student Health and Wellness and have been since 2018.
+I work with students navigating various issues including, but not limited to, anxiety, depression, eating disorders, interpersonal struggles, self worth and resiliency.
 My therapeutic orientation is integrational, trauma informed using empirically based treatments (e.g. Solution Focused Therapy, Acceptance and Commitment Therapy, Person Centered, Interpersonal Therapy and Cognitive Behavioural Therapy) within the context of a feminist multicultural model.
 My hope is to empower clients to increase their quality of life and overall sense of well-being.
 M.abou-el-haj@dal.ca